JosephABudd/kickzig/Home.md

 ## Step by step.
 Building a CRUD with kickzig

-## April 8, 2024
+## April 17, 2024

-Updated and corrected sqlite references.
+Redid message descriptions.